kkrull/apprenticeship-blog/_drafts/go-error-handling.md

 categories: go errors
 ---

-When you're learning how to be productive in a new programming language, it's easy to make the mistake of trying to make the new language behave more like another language that you're more familiar with.
-You can quickly fall into a trap of assuming that your experiences in previous languages have taught you everything you need to know about a particular topic and that - if you're having trouble expressing an idea in a new language - it must be the fault of the language's creators.
-This line of reasoning can lead you to using the language's syntax and standard libraries in ways that are not considered idiomatic in that language.
+When you're learning another language, there can be periods of frustration where you're having trouble expressing an idea that would have been easier in a more familiar language.
+It's natural to wonder why the new language was designed that way, and it's easy to get fooled into thinking that - if you're having trouble expressing an idea in a language - it must be the fault of the language's creators.
+This line of reasoning can lead you to using the new language in ways that are not idiomatic for that language.

-One such topic that has challenged my own conceptions in programming is how errors are represented, triggered, and handled in Go.
-This topic appears on the [Go FAQ][golang-faq-errors], and a lot has been written on this topic.
+One such topic that has challenged my own conceptions is how errors are represented, triggered, and handled in Go.
 To recap:

 * An error in Go is any type that implements the [`error` interface][golang-error-type], by providing an `Error() string` method.
-* A function indicates an error has occurred by returning a value of this type.
-Errors are distinguished from normal return values by using [multiple return values][golang-multiple-return-values].
+* A function returns an `error` just like it returns any other value.
+[Multiple return values][golang-multiple-return-values] are used to distinguish errors from the function's normal return value.
-* Errors are handled by checking the return value and propagated to higher layers of abstraction through simple returns (perhaps with an embellishment that adds more context to the error message).
+* Errors are handled by checking the value(s) returned from a function and propagated to higher layers of abstraction through simple returns (perhaps with an embellishment that adds more details to the error message).

+For example, consider a function that resolves a host address and starts listening for TCP connections.
+There are two things that can go wrong, so there are two error checks:

+{% highlight go %}
+func StartListening(host string, port uint16) (net.Listener, error) {
+	address, addressErr := net.ResolveTCPAddr("tcp", fmt.Sprintf("%s:%d", host, port))
+	if addressErr != nil {
+		return nil, fmt.Errorf("StartListening: %s", addressErr)
+	}

+	listener, listenError := net.ListenTCP("tcp", address)
+	if listenError != nil {
+		return nil, fmt.Errorf("StartListening: %s", listenError)
+	}

+	return listener, nil
+}
+{% endhighlight %}

+This topic has its own entry on the [Go FAQ][golang-faq-errors], and the community has offered a wide range of opinions on the matter.
 Depending upon your past experiences, you may be inclined to think:

-* Go should [implement some form of exception handling][morgan-go-error-handling] that allows you to write `try/catch` to group error-generating code and distinguish it from error-handling code.  _If only Go's creators had written more Java and C#, they might have thought of this._
+* Go should [implement some form of exception handling][morgan-go-error-handling] that allows you to write `try/catch` blocks to group error-generating code and distinguish it from error-handling code.
-* Go should [implement some form of pattern matching][yager-go-is-not-good] that offers a concise way to wrap, unwrap, and propagate errors.  _If only Go's creators understood the power of functional programming, they might have thought of this._
+* Go should [implement some form of pattern matching][yager-go-is-not-good] that offers a concise way to wrap errors and apply distinct transformations to values and errors, alike.

-However foreign their approach to error handling may be, it's important to realize that this design choice - while unfamiliar to me - was not made arbitrarily and is not getting in the way of many other Gophers.
-The burden of inexperience lies with me, not with the language creators.

-So rather than wish for changes that will are not likely to be implemented any time soon in Go, let's take a look at ways we can write idiomatic Go code using the features and syntax that are already available in the language.
+While those are useful features in other languages, they are not likely to be implemented anytime soon in Go.
+Instead, let's take a look at a few ways that we can write idiomatic Go code today, using the features that are already available.

 [golang-faq-errors]: https://golang.org/doc/faq#exceptions